DavidPurdy1/WiniumAutomation/README.md

 -In final console app implement something to be able to clear out the specified folders/archive it.

+-Figure out what else I need to add

 # Features Added

 -Creation of Types and definitions and documents